PengJin95/Raman_IBV/README.md

 > Peng Jin, Yin-Ting Yeh, Jiarong Ye, Ziyang Wang, Yuan Xue, Na Zhang, Shengxi Huang, Elodie Ghedin, Huaguang Lu, Anthony Schmitt, Sharon X. Huang, Mauricio Terrones
 > ISBI 2023

+The codes and the dataset will be updated once ready.

 ## Dataset

 The details of IBV strains in our dataset is listed in the table below.